MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_classes.md

 ### Example using hidden attributes

-When a **Rack** object is created, the number of slots for devices is a fixed value that should not be changed at any time.
+When a **Rack** object is created, the number of slots for devices is a fixed value that shouldn't be changed at any time.
 This value is known at creation time.

 Using the hidden attribute allows the developer to keep the number of slots